How Many Liters Are in a Gallon? A full breakdown to Unit Conversion

 -

 Identify the number of gallons: Determine the quantity you wish to convert.
-For example, let's say we have 5 US gallons.
+To give you an idea, let's say we have 5 US gallons.

 -